kevlened/ZK/README.md

 + sqlite3 (comes default in Python) or MySQL (requires MySQLdb Python module)
 	+ You can choose either in the settings, so don't fret.
 	+ sqlite3 is the default, so that should be fine.
++ [protobuf](http://code.google.com/p/protobuf/) (by google, whom we all love dearly)
+	+ Try installing the `python-protobuf` package, if you're on a Debian based system.
+	+ Otherwise, installation is simple, just check the protobuf site for more info.

 Notes
 ---
 + This uses a modified version of my [pysql-wrapper](https://github.com/PigBacon/pysql-wrapper).
-	+ The usage is the same, but it is modified to work with the multiple threading ideas of Flask.
+	+ The usage is the same, but it is modified to work with Flask.
 	+ A pysql_wrapper object is closed every time a query is executed, so you should make a new one before querying stuff.
 + ZK __is not__ meant to prevent cracking.
 	+ The weakest link in your app may well be the server, and whilst we'll try to prevent it being easy, this might well be a poor security system.